PLPAcademy/day-3-assignment-gadiony/README.md

 C) Open the terminal and type sudo apt install python
 D) Install pip manually

+B) Download python from the official website

 Which option should you ensure is checked during Python installation on Windows?

 A) Install with default settings
 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features

+C) Add python to path

 How do you verify Python installation on any system?